Distributed Estimation and Inference for Semi-parametric Binary Response Models: Simulations

-In each distribution, the constants such as $\sqrt{3}$, $1.23$, and $1.52$ are to guarantee that the standard deviation of $\epsilon$ is $\sigma_\epsilon$, and we set $\sigma_\epsilon=0.25$.
-The simulation results under the homoscedastic normal noise are reported and discussed in this section, and the remaining two settings are discussed in Section \ref{sec:supp-simulation} of Appendix.
-The $n$ observations are evenly divided into $L=\lfloor n/m \rfloor$ subsets, each with size $m$, to simulate the different machines.
-We fix $m=5,000$ and vary the total sample size $n$ from $m^{1.3}$ to $m^{1.75}$.
-On the simulated dataset, we compare the performance of the following four algorithms:
+In each distribution, the constants such as $\sqrt{3}$ and $2.76$ are to guarantee that the standard deviation of $\epsilon $ is $\sigma _{\epsilon}$, and we set $\sigma _{\epsilon}=0.25$.
+The simulation results under the homoscedastic normal noise are reported and discussed in this section, and the remaining two settings are discussed in Section \ref{sec:supp-non-Gaussian} of Appendix.
+The $n$ observations are evenly divided into $L=\lfloor n/m \rfloor $ subsets, each with size $m$, to simulate the different machines.
+We fix $m=1000$ and vary the total sample size $n$ from $m^{1.3}$ to $m^{1.9}$.
+On the simulated data set, we compare the performance of the following four algorithms: \begin{enumerate}[4.] \item[1.] ``\texttt{(Avg-MSE)}'': Averaged Maximum Score Estimator given by \eqref{eq:AvgMSE}; \item[2.] ``\texttt{(Avg-SMSE)}'': Averaged Smoothed Maximum Score Estimator given by \eqref{eq:AvgSMSE}; \item[3.] ``\texttt{(mSMSE)}'': Proposed multiround Smoothed Maximum Score Estimator (Algorithm~\ref{alg:mSMSE}); \item[4.] ``pooled-SMSE'': The Smoothed Maximum Score Estimator using the entire data set. \end{enumerate}